Marija-Kov/visual-artist-portfolio/README.md

 - ham-navigation.js is reused on all pages

-- three "gallery" scripts for each artwork page (again, generic names were given for flexibility) as each of them uses a different portion of data.json via fetch(url)
+- three "artwork" scripts for each artwork page (again, generic names were given for flexibility) as each of them uses a different portion of data.json via fetch(url)

 ### JSON